alexgerasimov73/web3access-frontend/README.md

 ## API Integration

-This frontend is integrated with the backend API, which is hosted on Render and can be accessed at: [Coming soon]().
+This frontend is integrated with the backend API, which is hosted on Render and can be accessed at: [web3access app API](https://web3access-backend.onrender.com).
 The backend [repo](https://github.com/alexgerasimov73/web3access-backend)

 ## Styling